melezhik/r3tool/README.md

 tomty --all --env=4f61a108 --color --show-failed
 ```

-# Create an new issue
+# Create a new issue

 One can use this command to generate a stub code for a new Rakudo bug: